felixnorden/moppepojkar/documentation/social-contract.md

     - If a member won't adapt to the feedback given, further actions will be taken
     - In the most extreme case, the member may be removed from the group
 - Each member will attend course lectures to their own ability
-    - If they are going to miss a lecture, they will need to inform the others beforehand
+    - If they are going to miss a lecture, they will need to inform the others beforehand as to avoid any loss of communication afterwards
     - If a member misses a lecture, the others will summarize the lecture and the member can read more in-depth on the repository
 - Each member will keep their work updated on the Scrum board